 John H. Brooke was born in Terre Haute, Indiana, May 17, 1959.
-He was admitted to bar in 1984 in the state of Indiana, and he was also admitted to practice before U.S. Court of Appeals, Sixth Circuit; U.S. District Courts, Northern and Southern Districts of Indiana and Western District of Michigan.
+He was admitted to the bar in 1984 in the state of Indiana, and he was also admitted to practice before the U.S. Court of Appeals, Sixth Circuit; U.S. District Courts, Northern and Southern Districts of Indiana and Western District of Michigan.

 - Ball State University (B.S., cum laude, Honors College, 1981)

 - Indiana University, Indianapolis (J.D.
 1984)

 - Author: “Policies and Procedures Manual,” Indiana Fireworks Users Association (1994);

 - “Indiana Mechanic’s Liens,” Credit Manager’s Survival Kit (1993; 1994)

 - Member of Muncie, Indiana State, and American (Sections: General Practice; Intellectual Property) Bar Associations.

 About Attorney Brooke